jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connection-Management/Private-Virtual-Interface-Configuration.md

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/create-private-vif.png)

 ##### 2. Modify Private Virtual Interface
-You can modify the name and description of Private Virtual Interface.</br>
+You can modify the name and description of Private Virtual Interface.<br />
-a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  </br>
+a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  <br />
-b) Select corresponding Private Virtual Interface and log in the details of Private Virtual Interface;</br>
+b) Select corresponding Private Virtual Interface and log in the details of Private Virtual Interface;<br />
-c) Modification of the name and description of Private Virtual Interface is supported, and the restriction of each configuration item is the same as the creation of Private Virtual Interface;</br>
+c) Modification of the name and description of Private Virtual Interface is supported, and the restriction of each configuration item is the same as the creation of Private Virtual Interface;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/update-private-vif.png)

 ##### 3. Delete Private Virtual Interface
-If you do not need Private Virtual Interface anymore, you can delete it.</br>
+If you do not need Private Virtual Interface anymore, you can delete it.<br />
-a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  </br>
+a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  <br />
-b) Select corresponding Private Virtual Interface, and click **Delete** on the operation bar;</br>
+b) Select corresponding Private Virtual Interface, and click **Delete** on the operation bar;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/delete-private-vif.png)